Nutrition Science (Final Year Entry)

 • Independent study 2 (15 credits)

 This module involves individual or group work on an appropriate topic constructed under the supervision of an academic, with prior approval of the module leader.
-This study may be work based, enabling students to gain recognition and academic credit for learning gained through their professional practice or employment or from an in-depth study of their own high level sporting performance or nutrition topic of interest.
+This study may be work based, enabling you to gain recognition and academic credit for learning gained through your professional practice or employment or from an in-depth study of your own high level sporting performance or nutrition topic of interest.

 • Professional Practice for Nutritionists 3 (15 credits)